FAQs

 Technically speaking, YC buys preferred stock, has pro-rata rights, and keeps their equity regardless of how much you make from the sale of your stake in the company.
 We buy common stock, don’t have pro-rata rights, and forfeit our equity if the founders don’t collectively make at least $4M from the sale of their stake in the company.

 If you can get funded by YC, you should probably do it.
-Our last startup was funded by YC in the summer of 2015 and it changed our lives.
+Our last startup was funded by YC and it changed our lives.

 Do you provide visa sponsorship?